matestack/matestack-ui-core/docs/api/2-components/unescaped.md

-# Matestack Core Component: Rawhtml
+# Matestack Core Component: Unescaped

 This element simply renders the value of a variable (or simple a string) wherever you want it **without escaping HTML**.